opendocsg/slw-judgments-backfill/2010_SGCA_14/report.md

 The other two members of the quorum concurred with these views of Sir William Aldous.

 28     Turning to the local case law, in _Rothmans_ , our High Court endorsed Lindsay J’s observations of the concept of bad faith in _Gromax Plasticulture_.
-Further, both Lindsay J’s and Geoffrey Hobbs QC’s approaches were again adopted by another High Court judge in _Weir Warman Ltd v Research & Development Pty Ltd_ [2007] 2 SLR(R) 1073 (“ _Warman_ ”) where the judge stated at [48] that:
+Further, both Lindsay J’s and Geoffrey Hobbs QC’s approaches were again adopted by another High Court judge in _Weir Warman Ltd v Research & Development Pty Ltd_ <span class="citation">[2007] 2 SLR(R) 1073</span> (“ _Warman_ ”) where the judge stated at [48] that:

  ... the term ‘bad faith’ embraces not only actual dishonesty but also dealings which would be considered as commercially unacceptable by reasonable and experienced persons in a particular